Configuring and using rules for an MTA analysis

 import org.apache.lucene.search.Query; import org.apache.lucene.search.Sort; import org.apache.lucene.search.SortField;

-- PACKAGE: the PACKAGE location matches on any usage of a package, be it in an import or used as part of a fully qualified name in the code:
+PACKAGElocation matches on any usage of a package, be it in an import or used as part of an FQN in the code:

 java.referenced: pattern: org.apache.lucene.search* location: PACKAGE

-would match on both the import and the fully qualified usage:
+would match on each of the following import and the FQN usage:

 public class Test {